The Alvarez Law Firm

 Attendant Care

 This is usually the single largest category in a catastrophic plan.
 Depending on the severity of disability, the plan might project 24-hour skilled or semi-skilled care, or it might project lighter shifts when the child is at school and intensive shifts at home.
 The hourly rates vary by region and certification level.
-Over a 50- to 70-year life expectancy, attendant care alone can total many millions of dollars.
+Over a 50- to 70-year life expectancy, attendant care accumulates into a substantial portion of the overall plan.

 Education and Vocational Support